alexandre-cezar/srx_vpn_troubleshooting_tool/README.md

 The SRX VPN Troubleshoot tool helps SRX admins to troubleshoot VPN issues without the need to use CLI or management apps.

 ---REQUIREMENTS---
-Python 2.7.12 (it may work with other 2.7 releases, I just tried with .12) Juniper PyEZ library
+Python 2.7.12 (it may work with other 2.7 releases, I just tried with .12);
+Juniper PyEZ library;
-Tkinter library
+Tkinter library;
-tkFont library
+tkFont library;
-ttk library
+ttk library;
-sqlite3 library
+sqlite3 library;
-os library
+os library;
-subprocess library
+subprocess library;

 ---HOW IT WORKS---
 The application connects to a given SRX, extracts the vpn log file, parser all the messages and upload all of them